Fujifilm X-T100 vs Ricoh GR III

 It is notable that the X-T100 has a microphone port, which is missing on the GR III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T100 and the GR III are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the GR III followed on from the Ricoh GR II.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Ricoh GR III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.